Modern Slavery Act | Smurfit Kappa

 MONITORING PERFORMANCE

-The business target is to have zero incidents either within its direct operations or direct supply chain and can confirm that we had zero incidents reported either via our sustainability reporting or whistle-blower procedure in 2022.
+The business target is to have zero incidents either within its direct operations or direct supply chain and can confirm that we had zero incidents reported either via our sustainability reporting or whistle-blower procedure in 2023.

-The risk assessment criteria in 2022 did not highlight any supplier of potential risk within the supply chain.
+The risk assessment criteria in 2023 did not highlight any supplier of potential risk within the supply chain.

 Our Direct Operations – The UK business will continue to assess annually all direct operations against the SMETA assessment standard to drive compliance with this standard and further eliminate risk as demonstrated within this statement.
+Along with the Gap Analysis completed by Unseen, in 2024 with UK business will be reviewing the report and implementing a plan to assess and action where required.

 This statement is made pursuant to Section 54 (1) of the UK Modern Slavery Act 2015 and has been approved by the Smurfit Kappa UK Ltd Board of Directors and signed on their behalf by Eddie Fellows, CEO Corrugated UK & Ireland UK Corrugated Division at Smurfit Kappa UK Ltd and Director of statutory entity.